 r.
 Implantation Tablets/ Implants

-These are sterile tablets designed for subcutaneous implantation by surgical procedure where they are slowly absorbed over a period of months or a year.
-These tablets are mainly used for the administration of hormones such as testosterone steroids for contraception.
-The disadvantages of implantation tablets are their administration changing rate of release with change of surface area and possibility of tissue reactions.
+These are long acting sterile tablets designed to provide continuous release of drugs, often over a period of months or a year.
+They are placed subcutaneously for systemic or local delivery.
+Implants are mainly used for the administration of hormones such as testosterone steroids for contraception.
+They usually contain rate-controlling excipients in addition to the active ingredient(s).
+Several types of implants are available including pellets, resorbable microparticles, polymer implants, in situ–forming gel/solid implants, metal/plastic implants, and drug-eluting stents.
 Examples of implantation tablets include Implanon – etonogestrel (Organon), Disulfiram Tablet for Implantation etc.

 Tablet Excipients/ Ingredients